jaredwray/flat-cache/README.md

 ## Motivation for this module

-I needed a super simple and dumb in memory cache with optional disk persistance in order to make a script that formatted files with `esformatter` only execute on the files that were changed since the last run.
+I needed a super simple and dumb **in-memory cache** with optional disk persistance in order to make a script that will beutify files with `esformatter` only execute on the files that were changed since the last run.
 To make that possible we need to store the `fileSize` and `modificationTime` of the files.
 So a simple `key/value` storage was needed and Bam! this module was born.

 ## Important notes

-- when `cache.save` is called the values are persisted to disk, if you're committing your `node_modules` to any vcs, you might want to ignore the default `.cache` folder, or specify a custom directory.
+- If no directory is especified when the `load` method is called, a folder named `.cache` will be created inside the module directory when `cache.save` is called.
+If you're committing your `node_modules` to any vcs, you might want to ignore the default `.cache` folder, or specify a custom directory.
 - The values set on the keys of the cache should be `stringify-able` ones, meaning no circular references
 - All the changes to the cache state are done to memory
-- I could have use a timer or `Object.observe` to deliver the changes to disk, but I wanted to keep this module to be intentionally dumb and simple
+- I could have used a timer or `Object.observe` to deliver the changes to disk, but I wanted to keep this module intentionally dumb and simple
-- If no directory

 ## License